itxjobe/samsungdebloat/canta-lists/README.md

 ### "Package not found" errors
 Normal - means the package doesn't exist on your device (e.g., wrong carrier)

-### Canta won't import
-Try manual selection - search for each package and remove one by one

-### Can't find Import option
+### Can't find Import Preset option
-Some Canta versions don't have import - you'll need to manually select packages
+Make sure you have Canta v3.0.0 or later (preset import was added in v3.0.0).
+Update from Play Store or F-Droid if needed.

+### Preset won't import
+- Check the JSON file format is valid
+- Try opening the preset file in a text editor to verify it's not corrupted
+- Make sure file has .json extension

 ---